 But did you know there are other non-food-related factors in our daily life that can affect immunity?
 Read on to find out what they are.

 Some research shows that people with strong relationships are more likely to live longer than those who are poorly connected socially.
 And it makes sense: humans are social creatures!
 Developing and maintaining social relationships may help us stay healthy mentally and physically.

 If this is an area you could work on, try reconnecting with old friends or family members, joining a group or meetup around an interest you have, or volunteering for a local cause.

 Feeling good about what’s to come may actually help you continue to feel good in health.
-Several studies, including a study from the Association for Psychological Science on law students, show that being optimistic about your health may indeed lead to better health outcomes.
+Several studies show that being optimistic about your health may indeed lead to better health outcomes.